zachhanke/geektool-3/NerdTool/resources/readme.txt

     Shell
         Executes a shell command and outputs the result to the window.
 Commands are sh, but can take any script that has execution privileges.
+        When printing information as it comes (like `tail -F', what File logs use), it may be hard to get data to come out as you expect it too.
+In my tests, running a simple tail -F works with no trouble at all, but as soon as you start piping information around, things stop working.
+        For example,
+            `tail -F aFile.txt | sed 's/old/new/''
+        does not work.
+The problem seems to be with the buffering of the output.
+        NerdTool likes the output to be line-buffered, so to do that with this command specifically, you could do
+            `tail -F aFile.txt | sed -l 's/old/new/''
+        which makes the output line buffered.
+I have successfully gotten outputs for the `Append new data' option for `sed', `grep', and `awk'.
+A quick search told me that experienced perl users should know what to do, and I'm guessing that other like languages have similar methods.
+        For `sed' use the `-l' option.
+        For `grep' use the `--line-buffered' option.
+        For `awk' use `fflush()' where appropriate in your command.

+        If you have more methods, or better instructions/explanations, for line buffering, please send them to me.

         Relevant topics:
             Shell script <http://en.wikipedia.org/wiki/Shell_script>
             Quick guide to bash